MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/eslz-purview-deployment.md

 You may require to setup a _Credential_ using a Key Vault _Secret_ for scenarios such as the following:

 - To scan any data sources where Azure Purview managed identity cannot be used as the authentication method.
-- To scan any data sources using a self-hosted integration runtime, the supported authentication types such as account keys, SQL authentication or service principal must be stored in a credential. --?
+- To scan any data sources using a self-hosted integration runtime, the supported authentication types such as account keys, SQL authentication (password) or service principal must be stored in a credential.
 - To scan data sources using a Private Endpoint for data ingestion.
 - To scan data sources that are inside a Virtual Machine or inside an on-premises environment.

 Before creating any credentials in Azure Purview, your Azure Purview Account must have access to Key Vault secrets.
-Use Azure Key Vault access policy or RBAC to grant Azure Purview MSI the required access.
+Use Azure Key Vault access policy or RBAC to grant Azure Purview Managed Service Identity (MSI) the required access.
 For more information about how to grant Azure Purview MSI access to Azure Key Vault and create Credentials inside Azure Purview, see [Credentials for source authentication in Azure Purview](https://docs.microsoft.com/en-us/azure/purview/manage-credentials).

 ## Azure Purview Roles and Access Control

-Azure Purview has several Azure built-in RBAC roles to manage Azure purview at data plane.

-- Purview Data Reader
-- Purview Data Curator
-- Purview Data Source Administrator + Data Reader
-- Purview Data Source Administrator + Data Curator
+Azure Purview has several built-in RBAC roles (such as *Purview Data Reader*, *Purview Data Curator* and *Purview Data Source Administrator*) to manage the data plane which can be combined to provide additional privileges as shown in the table below.
+For example the *Purview Data Reader* role is targeted for roles such as Data officers, Data Stewards and Chief Security Officers who require read-only access to the data estate such as classifications, lineage through search options and reports that are available in Azure Purview.

 ![Azure Purview Roles](./images/purview-roles1.png)

---? describe the table

 For more information about Azure Purview catalog roles, see [Role-based access control in Azure Purview's Data Plane](https://docs.microsoft.com/azure/purview/catalog-permissions)